-Positive Behavior Supports
+Positive Behavior Supports/BIST

 Carl Junction Primary K-1 is a Positive Behavior Supports School.
 PBS is school-wide systems of support that include strategies for defining, teaching, and supporting appropriate behaviors to create positive environments.
 There are "Words of the Week" and Bulldog Team Assemblies scheduled throughout the year.
-Our PBS leadership team coordinates and plans the special activities.
-Please look for our PBS handbook and additional information to come. \\\Our Bulldog Code of Conduct is "I am a Bulldog.
+BIST (Behavior Intervention Support Team) is a partnership with students when they are struggling to help them be accountable for their actions and to make changes in their lives.
+Please look for our PBS/BIST parent flyer and additional information to come.
+Our Bulldog Code of Conduct is "I am a Bulldog.
 I am Responsible.
 I am Respectful.
-I am Safe!"\\\
+I am Safe!"